-But, how can I not know the most interesting traditional Romanian food there is?
-And so, I set aside a few hours this past weekend and decided to face my fears.
 I asked my mum about the recipe and, of course, I made it with my own twist.
 Rather than adding just plain boiling water to the sarmale, I wanted to add subtle milky oolong tea.
 Alright, I know what you are thinking: tea with tomato paste and paprika?
-Well, it's not the first time I experiment with milky oolong, as you may recall my delicious chana masala.
+Well, it's not the first time I experimented with milky oolong, as you may recall my delicious chana masala.
 The point of the milky oolong is to add a subtle flavour of sweetness to the dish.

 Of course, this is entirely optional and you can add just boiling water if you prefer.
 Just one important note!
 Do not attempt this with any other tea.
 Milky oolong is incredibly delicate.
 Green or black teas will be too strong and will spoil the dish.
 So better stick with boiling water if you don't have milky oolong in the cupboard.

-Well, it finally happened.
-After my first ever attempt to make sarmale, I feel amazing.
-They are perfect.
+Well, I've been making sarmale for quite some time now and it feels amazing to be in a position to share some of my heritage with you.
+Romanian sarmale are the perfect dish for celebration dinners.
 I'm really grateful I had the energy and patience to do this dish and I now feel like I acquired a new skill.
 So Christmas in Romania?
 No problem, I can make a mean dish of Romanian cabbage rolls with delicious vegan polenta on the side.

 What are sarmale (Romanian cabbage rolls)